-- Right-Angle Polar Alignment Scope (RAPAS)- Using our highly accurate, neck-friendly Right-Angle Polar Alignment Scope will provide all the polar aligning accuracy needed for visual observing.
+- Right-Angle Polar Alignment Scope (RAPAS) Using our highly accurate, neck-friendly Right-Angle Polar Alignment Scope will provide all the polar aligning accuracy needed for visual observing.
 As an imager, if you make the one-time R.A. rear plate adjustment as described in the RAPAS instructions, then you will be able to start imaging immediately after aligning with the RAPAS.
 Long focal length scopes may benefit from further refinement of polar alignment.
-This scope is designed for both Northern and Southern Hemispheres. - Losmandy Polar Alignment Scope Alternatively, the Losmandy polar scope [PASILL4 (current), or the PASILL4L or PASILL3 (prior)] models can be used.
+This scope is designed for both Northern and Southern Hemispheres. - Losmandy Polar Alignment Scope Alternatively, the Losmandy polar scope (PASILL4, or the PASILL4-179) models can be used.
 This scope will also allow you to quickly align your mount on the pole stars; however, it neither has the accuracy nor the ease of use of the RAPAS.
 The reticle is designed for use in both the Northern and Southern Hemispheres.